I discovered Open source at University and haven't looked back since.

 My placement year at University was at Liverpool agency Mando Group, to which I returned after graduating.
 Despite my education being largely based around programming, I quickly found my interests lay in infrastructure.
 I spent a few years in IT support, progressing to running internal networks and production hosting infrastructures.
 I couldn’t have asked for a better start to my IT career, and learned how important trust and integrity are in business; core values I maintain to this day.

 This gave me the opportunity to startup myself, and I co-founded Ixis.
 We used Drupal for the first web project and quickly decided to use it for all future builds.
 We bootstrapped the business with no external funding, doing a mixture of IT consultancy, web builds and hosting.
-After a few years we focused exclusively on Drupal, and hit a 10 year milestone.
-Ixis have contributed back to Drupal via a mixture of code, financially, helping others and evangelism.
+After a few years we focused exclusively on Drupal, and hit the 10 year milestone whilst contributing back via a mixture of code, financially, helping others and evangelism.

 I have also been involved building two other communities, that were also both acquired.
 My involvement was initially around the build and technical side, but then moved into growth and monetisation.